 - High-performance liquid chromatography (HPLC) is used for the detection of organic compounds that are non-volatile in nature.
 It is often used as the instrument for the analysis of explosive as it is amenable for the analysis of compound that has low volatility, high sensitivity to heat, and high molecular weight.

-- Ultra- HPLC has recently widely used among researchers because of its effectiveness for compound separation and its sensitivity.
+- Ultra-HPLC has recently been widely used among researchers because of its effectiveness for compound separation and its sensitivity.

 - Capillary electrophoresis (CE) is used for the analysis of inorganic compounds in the residue.
-In CE, targeted analytes elute from one end of the capillary under the influence of the electric field, and analytes are separated according to their ionic mobility and this method is successfully used to determine 3 cations (Ca2+, Fe2+, Fe3+) and 4 anions (Cl-, NO32-, SO42-, SCN-) simultaneously under 7 minutes at pH 4.7.
-Post blast explosive residues of black powder and ammonium nitrate-fuel oil (ANFO) can also be successfully analyzed through this technique.
+In CE, targeted analytes elute from one end of the capillary under the influence of the electric field, and analytes are separated according to their ionic mobility.
+This method is successfully used to determine 3 cations (Ca2+, Fe2+, Fe3+) and 4 anions (Cl-, NO32-, SO42-, SCN-) simultaneously under 7 minutes at pH 4.7.
+Post-blast explosive residues of black powder and ammonium nitrate-fuel oil (ANFO) can also be successfully analyzed through this technique.

-- X-ray powder diffraction (XRD) and X-ray fluorescence are non- destructive techniques.
+- X-ray powder diffraction (XRD) and X-ray fluorescence are non-destructive techniques.
 It is used for the composition analysis of crystalline material in the explosive.
-Both of the techniques are different but complementary to each other whereby XRD used to analyze the phases or compounds in it meanwhile XRF is utilized for the analysis of the elemental composition of crystalline material.
+Both of the techniques are different but complementary to each other whereby XRD is used to analyze the phases or compounds in it meanwhile XRF is utilized for the analysis of the elemental composition of crystalline material.

 Examples of Terrorist Homemade Bombs Attacks

-A homemade bomb attack happened in Boston during the annual Boston Marathon on April 15, 2013.
+A homemade bomb attack happened in Boston during the annual Boston Marathon on April 15th, 2013.
 Two homemade pressure-cooker bombs detonated within 8-14 seconds and 210 yards (190m) apart at 2:49 pm near the finishing line of the marathon run.
-This blast killing 3 people and injuring several hundred others, including 17 who lost limbs.
+This blast killed 3 people and injured several hundred others, including 17 who lost limbs.

-10 explosions rocked through 4 commuter trains during rush hour on March 11, 2004, in Madrid, Spain.
-Goma 2 ECO explosives were stuffed in bags with metals fragments, cell phones with timers that are used to initiate the explosive device.
-This attack was carried out by violent Islamic extremists, killed 191 people, and injured more than 1800.
+10 explosions rocked through 4 commuter trains during rush hour on March 11th, 2004, in Madrid, Spain.
+Goma 2 ECO explosives were stuffed in bags with metal fragments and cell phones with timers that are used to initiate the explosive device.
+This attack was carried out by violent Islamic extremists that killed 191 people and injured more than 1800.

-Vimal completed his graduation in B.Sc.
-Forensic Science from Galgotias University and is currently pursuing MSc Forensic Science from CTM IRTE, Faridabad.
+Vimal completed his graduation with Bachelor’s in Forensic Science from Galgotias University and is currently pursuing MSc in Forensic Science from CTM IRTE, Faridabad.
 He did his internship at Kerala Police Academy, Thrissur.